Ideology: Ronald Inglehart

 Ronald Inglehart of the University of Michigan is author of the World Values Survey, which, since 1980, has mapped social attitudes in 100 countries representing 90% of global population.
 Results indicate that where people live is likely to closely correlate with their ideological beliefs.
 In much of Africa, South Asia and the Middle East, people prefer traditional beliefs and are less tolerant of liberal values.
 Protestant Europe, at the other extreme, adheres more to secular beliefs and liberal values.
 Alone among high-income countries, the United States is exceptional in its adherence to traditional beliefs, in this case Christianity.

 Political ideologies

-In social studies, a political ideology is a certain ethical set of ideals, principles, doctrines, myths, or symbols of a social movement, institution, class, or large group that explains how society should work, offering some political and cultural blueprint for a certain social order.
-Political ideologies are concerned with many different aspects of a society, including (for example): the economy, education, health care, labor law, criminal law, the justice system, the provision of social security and social welfare, trade, the environment, minors, immigration, race, use of the military, patriotism, and established religion.
+In political science, a political ideology is a certain ethical set of ideals, principles, doctrines, myths, or symbols of a social movement, institution, class, or large group that explains how society should work, offering some political and cultural blueprint for a certain social order.
+Political ideologies are concerned with many different aspects of a society, including but not limited to: the economy, the government, the environment, education, health care, labor law, criminal law, the justice system, social security and welfare, public policy and administration, foreign policy, rights, freedoms and duties, citizenship, immigration, culture and national identity, military administration, and religion.